SaadNoor01/Projects/Treasure Map/README.md

-# Instructions
+# Treasure Map
-This is a difficult challenge. 💪

-You are going to write a program that will mark a spot on a map with an X.
+A program that will mark a spot on a map with an X.

 In the starting code, you will find a variable called map.